solaranamnesis/john-lawrence-smith/researches-solid-carbon-meteorites/full-text-english.md

 Let any one look at the above table, and say whether or not

-392 J. L. Smith—Carbon Compounds in Meteorites.
+392 J. L. Smith---Carbon Compounds in Meteorites.

 he sees so vast a difference in the mineral constituents of the